dhannn/auq-n/README.md

 1. **Productivity expectations** must be maintained

 auq-n is the first language to formalize both constraints at the language level, creating a more **realistic computational model** that mirrors actual developer experience.

+auq-n is a meditation on modern labor conditions expressed through computational constraints.
+Every program is a negotiation between output and exhaustion, productivity and survival.

+There is **no winning—only** degrees of making it through.

 ### Key Innovations